stevebus/unrealdemo/docs/adt-link-plugin-ue.md

 ![PluginFolder](../media/adt-link-plugin-ue/PluginFolder.png "PluginFolder")

  Open your project, and when it's open, enable the ADT Link plugin by going to Edit > Plugins and searching for it.
-Also verify that the Datasmith plugin and LiDAR Point Cloud plugin are enabled.
+Also verify that the Datasmith plugin, LiDAR Point Cloud plugin, and Sun Position Calculator plugin are enabled.
 This may require a restart for your project.

 ![EditPlugins](../media/adt-link-plugin-ue/EditPlugins.png "Edit Plugins")